Welcome to the Mount Shasta Amateur Radio Club

 The Purpose and the Mission of the Mount Shasta Amateur Radio Club is:

-- To build, install, and operate all types and styles of Amateur Radio communications equipment and facilities, including but not limited to high frequency short wave equipment, repeaters, remote bases, base and mobile units, and packet stations.
+- To build, install, and operate all types and styles of Amateur Radio communications equipment and facilities.
+The club currently hosts high frequency equipment, repeaters, base, and mobile units.

 - To promote interest in a broad range of Amateur Radio endeavors, topics and activities, including social, technical, and public service.